 Skip to main content

-Graphic of banner with speaker and blurred background photography, with text noting the named lecture event for EllsworthRobert F. Ellsworth Memorial Lecture Series
+Graphic of banner with speaker and blurred background photography, with text noting the named lecture event for EllsworthRobert F. Ellsworth Memorial Lecture

 The Robert F. Ellsworth Memorial Lecture is named after Ambassador Robert "Bob" Ellsworth (1926-2011), a highly respected public servant, a patriot and a national treasure.
 He had a diverse and illustrious career as a lawyer, politician, statesman, diplomat, strategist and investor.
 He was also a scholar who fought for the advancement of American leadership, security and principles.